-Food outside of Tea Room
+Food outside of Cafeteria

-Because of filth, rodents, insects and potential damage to computer equipment, food from The Tea Room should not be brought outside of the cafeteria.
+Because of filth, rodents, insects and potential damage to computer equipment, food should not be brought outside of the cafeteria or consumed in the classroom.

 With faculty oversight, special occasions are exceptions.
 Discretion must be used and cleanliness is important.
 In general; food, candy, gum, soda, iced coffee drinks, snacks, and such are not permitted outside of the Tea Room.